ronan-fdev/nfx-meta/README.md

 ## Performance

-NFX-Core is designed with performance as a primary concern.
+nfx-meta is designed with performance as a primary concern.
 For detailed performance metrics and benchmarking results, see [benchmark/README.md](benchmark/README.md).

 ### Zero-Copy Operations